Vulcan-Logic/DSC3W4/README.md

 __/getFunctionString.R__ *- script file that contains a subroutine for the assignment4() function - further description appears below*

+## The Code Book can be found in the file CodeBook.md

 ## Section 2 Description of the script files
 ### run_analysis.R